choresh/nestjs-query-simple-website/docs/codeDocs/interfaces/DatoOptions.md

 • `Optional` **outputOnly**: `boolean`

-Indicates if this dato is for 'output only', meaning of 'output only':
+Indicates whether this dato contains 'outputOnly' data.
-* The data is calculated (not simple reflection of MongoDB data).
+* An 'outputOnly' dato is one that includes 'virtual' data.
-* The data exposed as GraphQL response (not appear in GraphQL request).
+* The virtual data is not a simple reflection of the MongoDB document; rather, it results from calculations (e.g. aggregation).

 #### Defined in